First-order Methods for Unconstrained Vector Optimization Problems: A Unified Majorization-Minimization Perspective: First-order methods for VOPs with polyhedral cones

 where $\lambda^{k}\in\Delta_{l}$ is a solution of the following dual problem:

-\begin{remark} The dual problem (\ref{DP}) is lower dimensional quadratic programming with unit simplex constraint (the vertices of unit simplex constraint are known), then it can be solved by Frank-Wolfe/conditional gradient method efficiently \citep[see, e.g.,][]{SK2018,CTY2023a}.
+\begin{remark} In general, the dual problem (\ref{DP}) is a lower dimensional quadratic programming with unit simplex constraint (the vertices of unit simplex constraint are known), then it can be solved by Frank-Wolfe/conditional gradient method efficiently \citep[see, e.g.,][]{SK2018,CTY2023a}.
 However, dual problem of (\ref{bb1}) reads as which is not easy to solve. \end{remark}

 \begin{remark} If $K=\mathbb{R}^{m}_{+}$ and $A=I_{m}$, the subproblem (\ref{bbk}) reduces to that of the BBDMO \citep{CTY2023a}.
-Consequently, transforming (\ref{bb1}) into (\ref{bbk}) gives a new insight into BBDMO.
-Comparing the subproblems (\ref{sdp}) and (\ref{bb2}), we conclude that the differences between the directions of the steepest descent and the Barzilai-Borwein descent depend on the choice of base of $K^{*}$.
+Consequently, transforming (\ref{bb1}) into (\ref{bbk}) gives a new insight into BBDMO from a majorization-minimization perspective.
+Comparing the subproblems (\ref{sdp}) and (\ref{bb2}), it turns out that the differences between the directions of the steepest descent and the Barzilai-Borwein descent lie in the choice of base for $K^{*}$.

 \end{remark}

 The complete $K$-Barzilai-Borwein descent method for VOPs with polyhedral cones is described as follows: